Ethiopia and Djibouti are not the travel destinations that one thinks of at first sight for his holidays!

 In fact, Djibouti has long been a "haven of peace" in a troubled region where only the border areas with Somalia and Eritrea are to be avoided, and relations with the latter country are calmed at the time of writing.

-Ethiopia very occasionally experiences localized clashes, sometimes violent, between the major ethnic groups; of course it is advisable not to be around when they occur, but foreigners are in no way the target.
+Ethiopia very occasionally experiences localized clashes between certain ethnic groups; naturally it is recommended not to be around when they occur, but foreigners are not targeted in any way.

 More generally, tourists passing through these 2 countries are never in danger because of their nationality, the colour of their skin or their religion, and are very well received by the local populations.